fathulfahmy/dotfiles-linux/usr/share/backgrounds/readme.md

-used by lightdm-gtk-greeter and i3
+used by lightdm-gtk-greeter and nitrogen